EmbeddedTestingWorkshop/BugsLetsTest/README.md

-# Info
+# Bugs
-This repository contains the links and the information for the workshop
+This repository is used to file bugs in the QA scenario.